-Alternative - 2 50 year Floodplain.
-The CEMVN anticipates this alternative would have similar impacts to the 25 year alternative, only on a larger scale.
-There would be minimal impacts to the water stage, duration and relative sea level rise.
+Alternative - 2 50-year Floodplain.
+The USACE anticipates this alternative would have similar impacts to the 25-year alternative, only on a larger scale.
+There would be minimal impacts to the water stage, duration and RSLR.

 Alternative 3 - No Action.
 The probability and extent of flooding are increasing throughout the floodplains in the study area due to RSLR and changes in precipitation due to climate change.
 FEMA may change the regulatory floodplains based on changes in flood frequency.